Skip to content

 • Offset: The number of posts to skip over.
 For example, if you put “3” the block will skip over the 3 most recent posts before loading.

-• Categories: The category ID(s), separated by commas, that you would like to display.
+• Categories: The categories that you would like to display.
 Any post matching at least one of the categories will display.
-Clicking into the text field will display a popup list of available categories from the source.
+Clicking into the text field will display a list of available categories from the source.

 • Tags: The tag ID(s), separated by commas, that you would like to display.
 Any post matching at least one of the tags will display.
 Clicking into the text field will display a popup list of the top 100 tags from the source.